 Foundation Surveys (to be ordered by Oklahoma City Abstract & Title Company) for each home that is built once the foundations have been poured.

 The cost of these items will be included on the settlement statement at closing, and it will be the borrower’s responsibility to pay for these items.

+OHFA will pay for closing costs, but only if the borrower meets or exceeds the required 10% contribution prior to closing on the loan.